Nottinghamshire: Secondary education

 The county has comprehensive secondary education with 47 state secondary schools, as well as 10 private schools.
 The City of Nottingham local education authority (LEA) has 18 state schools and six independent schools, not including sixth form colleges.

 A total of 9,700 pupils took GCSEs in the Nottinghamshire LEA in 2007.
 The best results were from the West Bridgford School, closely followed by Rushcliffe Spencer Academy and the Minster School in Southwell.
 In Nottingham, the best results came from the Trinity Catholic School and the Fernwood School in Wollaton.

 At A-level, the highest performing institution was The Becket School, followed by the West Bridgford School.
 Some of Nottingham city best results tend to come from Nottingham High School, closely followed by the all-female Nottingham High School for Girls, both of which are privately run.

 Worksop College is another private school near to Worksop.

 Higher education

-The University of Nottingham is a Russell Group university and well-renowned, offering one of the broadest selections of courses in the UK.
-Nottingham Trent University is one of the most successful post-1992 universities in the UK.
+The University of Nottingham is a Russell Group university, offering one of the broadest selections of courses in the UK.
+Nottingham Trent University is one of the post-1992 universities of the UK.
 Nottingham is home to a campus of the University of Law.
 All three of these institutions combine to make Nottingham one of England's largest student cities.
 Nottingham Trent University also has an agricultural college near Southwell, while the University of Nottingham has one at Sutton Bonington.